-- A cover letter dated and signed with the stated period of availability of the consultant and addressed as follows: The Manager GWPSA NPC Ground Floor, Block A Hatfield Gardens 333 Grosvenor Street Hatfield, Pretoria - 2.
-A detailed CV, highlighting relevant experience including three (3) professional references. - 3.
-A technical proposal with methodology describing the steps, methods, and tools to achieve each deliverable. - 4.
-A work plan to guide the study.
+9.1.
+A cover letter dated and signed with the stated period of availability of the consultant and addressed as follows:

+The Manager

+GWPSA NPC

+Ground Floor, Block A, Hatfield Gardens

+333 Grosvenor Street

+Hatfield, Pretoria

-5. A dated and signed financial proposal, indicating the amount of the tender in words and figures (in USD).
+- 9.2.
+A detailed CV highlighting relevant experience including three (3) professional references. - 9.3.
+Technical proposal with methodology describing the steps, methods, and tools to achieve each deliverable. - 9.4.
+Work Plan to guide the study. - 9.5.
+Dated and Signed Financial Proposal, indicating the amount of the tender in words and figures (in USD).
 The consultant shall include the cost of holding all the workshops to validate the deliverables in the financial proposal.

-Note on Withholding tax: GWPSA NPC Ltd (the company) shall, in terms of section 58 of the Botswana Income Tax Act CAP 52:01 (Act) deduct a withholding tax at the default rate of 15% as per the applicable Double Taxation Avoidance Agreement (DTAA) for any other country.
+Note on Withholding Tax: GWPSA NPC Ltd (the company) shall, in terms of section 58 of the Botswana Income Tax Act CAP 52:01 (Act) deduct a withholding tax at the default rate of 15% as per the applicable Double Taxation Avoidance Agreement (DTAA) for any other country.
 The tax so deducted shall be remitted to the Botswana Unified Revenue Service, and the company shall issue the payee/contractor with BURS' tax certificates, which may, depending on the tax laws of the country of residency of the contractor, be used to claim foreign tax credits.

-Applications must be sent before/on 23 June 2025 to:
+Applications shall be sent before/on 20 June 2025 to:

-- GWPSA Procurement (gwpsaprocurement@gwp.org) with copy to maxwell.boateng-gyimah@aipwater.org, ROMensah@mofep.gov.gh, boatgyimax2@gmail.com, julienne.ndjiki@gwpsaf.org; and maxime.teblekou@gwpao.org - For any inquiries, do not hesitate to contact Mr. Maxwell Boateng-Gyimah (maxwell.boateng-gyimah@aipwater.org) or to call +233 558 584069
+- GWPSA Procurement (gwpsaprocurement@gwp.org) with copy to maxwell.boateng-gyimah@aipwater.org, ROMensah@mofep.gov.gh, boatgyimax2@gmail.com, julienne.ndjiki@gwpsaf.org, maxime.teblekou@gwpao.org. - For any inquiries, do not hesitate to contact Mr. Maxwell Boateng-Gyimah (maxwell.boateng-gyimah@aipwater.org) or to call +233 558 584069.